MicrosoftDocs/memdocs/memdocs/intune/protect/mtd-connector-enable.md

 - **Enable App Sync for iOS Devices**: Allows this Mobile Threat Defense partner to request metadata of iOS applications from Intune to use for threat analysis purposes.
 This iOS device must be MDM-enrolled device and will provide updated app data during device check-in.
 You can find standard Intune policy check-in frequencies in the [Refresh cycle times](../configuration/device-profile-troubleshoot.md#how-long-does-it-take-for-devices-to-get-a-policy-profile-or-app-after-they-are-assigned).

   > [!NOTE]
   > App Sync data is sent to Mobile Threat Defense partners at an interval based on device check-in, and should **not** be confused with the refresh interval for the [Discovered Apps report](../apps/app-discovered-apps.md#details-of-discovered-apps).

+- **Send full application inventory data on personally-owned iOS/iPadOS Devices​**: This setting controls the application inventory data that Intune shares with this Mobile Threat Defense partner when the partner syncs app data and requests the app inventory list.

+  Choose from the following options:

+  - **On** - Data shared with the partner includes unmanage apps (apps that aren't deployed through Intune) in addition to the apps that are deployed through Intune.
+  - **Off** - Data about unmanaged apps isn't provided to the partner.
+Intune shares the details for only the apps that are deployed through Intune.

+   Regardless of this settings configuration, for corporate devices Intune sends data about both managed and unmanaged apps when your MTD vender requests application inventory data.

 - **Block unsupported OS versions**: Block if the device is running an operating system less than the minimum supported version.
 Details of the minimum supported version would be shared within the docs for the Mobile Threat Defense vendor.